xc308/My_Knowledge_Book/index.md

 ---
-title: "Welcome to __My Knowledge Book__"
+title: "My Knowledge Book"
 ---

-*Either write something worth reading, or do something worth writing -- Benjamin Franklin (1738)*
+*Either write something worth reading, or do something worth writing
+-- Benjamin Franklin (1738)*

 This __My knowledge book__ has 2 series, one is "__What is...?__" and the other is "__Why is...?__"